 A key task for the ALUC is the implementation of the Airport Lane Use Compatibility Plan (ALUCP).
 This adds a review of local land use proposals in the areas surrounding the airports to determine whether they are consistent with the current ALUCP adopted in early 2014.
+The City of Auburn is updating their Airport Master Plan, which is expected to be completed in late 2018, which triggers the need to update the ALUCP to make sure the two documents conform.

-- Participate in interagency aviation meetings As Needed - Review development projects for consistency with ALUCP As Needed - Provide staff support for aviation agencies, local jurisdictions and ALUC Ongoing - Administer funds and programs for local jurisdictions Ongoing/as needed - Participate in RTPA Aviation group Quarterly - Work with SACOG to represent Placer interests in the ALUCP for the McClellan Airport In accordance with SACOG schedule/as needed
+- Participate in interagency aviation meetings As Needed - Review development projects for consistency with ALUCP As Needed - Provide staff support for aviation agencies, local jurisdictions and ALUC Ongoing - Administer funds and programs for local jurisdictions Ongoing/as needed - Participate in RTPA Aviation group Quarterly - Work with SACOG to represent Placer interests in the ALUCP for the McClellan Airport In accordance with SACOG schedule/as needed - Review Auburn Airport Master Plan Update for consistency with ALUCP As Needed - Update the ALUCP to reflect the Auburn Airport Master Plan Update In accordance with City of Auburn schedule